intel-analytics/BigDL-2.x/ppml/trusted-cluster-serving/scala/docker-occlum/REAME.md

 # Trusted Cluster Serving with occlum

-Please pay attention to ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.
+Please pay attention to IP and path etc., they should be changed to your own server IP/path.

 ## How To Build

-Before run the following command, please modify the pathes in the build-docker-image.sh file at first. <br>
-Then build docker image by running this command: <br>
+Before run the following command, please modify the pathes in the `build-docker-image.sh` file at first.
+Then build docker image by running this command:

 ```bash
 ./build-docker-image.sh
 ```